ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 When you use the spring data framework, it will help you with building your queries and getting the right information.
 The spring data jpa framework uses hibernate.
 They make it possible to query the database using user friendly interfaces.
 When you want to query the database, instead of writing the entire query yourself, hibernate will help you.
-To query the database you need to define a repository interface for the entity that you want to query.
+There are multiple ways to query the database using Spring data jpa, but they all need you to extend the repository of the entity you want to query.
-In that repository you need to define which methods you want to use.

 Some basic queries can be written using derived queries.
 An example of this is findById.
 For these methods spring data will generate the sql entirely on its own.